lukehutch/Adafruit-OLED-Bonnet-Toolkit/README.md

 # Adafruit-OLED-Bonnet-Toolkit
-Java toolkit for the Adafruit 128x64 OLED bonnet, with support for the screen, D-pad/buttons, UI layout, and task scheduling.
+Java toolkit for the [Adafruit 128x64 OLED bonnet with buttons and D-pad](https://www.adafruit.com/product/3531).

+This toolkit has support for drawing text or pixels on the OLED screen and receiving events from the D-pad and buttons.
+It also includes a UI layout library, and some task scheduling classes to make it easy to build an asynchronous application that does not block the screen update thread.

 To initialize the OLED screen and button hardware, call: